Unsure of where London’s ULTRA LOW EMISSIONS ZONE (ULEZ for short) extends to?

 You can view this map in large format and search to see if your address is within the ULEZ zone.

 Currently, the boundaries of the Ultra Low Emissions Zone are:

 As you can see from the map, the Ultra Low Emission Zone Is boundaried by the A501 in the north, the A5/4202 in the West, The A3204/201 in the South, and the A1210/100 in the East.

 Providing you are driving outside of these areas, regardless of vehicle type, you will not be subject to the ULEZ charge.
 However, as soon as you drive within the Ultra Low Emissions Zone, your vehicle is likely to be subject to a charge (depends on vehicle type).

 Please note, the Ultra Low Emissions Zone operates 24hrs a day, year-round with the exception of Christmas day.

-There are proposals in place to expand the ULEZ in 2021.
-The zone will expand significantly to include anything within the circular roads between the north and south of London.
+The ULEZ has been expanded on 25th October 2021.
+The zone expanded significantly to include anything within the circular roads between the north and south of London.

 See the proposed zone map here.

 Within these zones, charges are different depending on your vehicle type.
 Please check elsewhere on our site for your specific vehicle type.